carlosp420/nymphalidae_diversification/MS_revised.md

 ### Estimation of trait-dependent speciation rates
-The MEDUSA analyses taking into account phylogenetic uncertainty estimated a net diversification rate increase in part of the clade Ithomiini across more than 95% of the trees.
+The MEDUSA analyses, taking into account phylogenetic uncertainty, estimated a net diversification rate increase in part of the clade Ithomiini across more than 95% of the trees.
 Our BiSSE analysis found a positive effect of the